What is Cal-ESAR's training like?

 When is the training?

 The training takes place over the course of seven weekends, beginning in October and ending in April.
-The dates for training this year (2019-2020) are noted below.
+The dates for 2020-2021 training class are below.

 - (Optional) Winter skills, February TBD